Simona Mafai De Pasquale

 Simona Mafai De Pasquale (5 July 1928 – 16 June 2019) was an Italian politician for the Communist Party (PCI).
 She was elected to the Senate of the Republic in 1976, serving until 1979.

 Biography

-She was born in Rome, the daughter of painters/sculptors Mario and Antonietta Raphael.
+She was born in Rome, to painter Mario and painter/sculptor Antonietta Raphael.
 Mafai De Pasquale was married to Pancrazio De Pasquale, future president of the Sicilian Regional Assembly, until his death in 1992.

-Mafai De Pasquale died of a stroke on 16 June 2019 in Palermo, at the age of 90.
+Mafai De Pasquale died of stroke on 16 June 2019 in Palermo, at the age of 90.
 She was the sister of the journalist and politician Miriam Mafai.